Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Spaghetti: 7-8 min

-• Only 2 liters water (half of normal!)
+• Only 2 liters water — half the standard amount

 • Salt: 20g

-• Advantage: More starchy water = perfect mantecatura!
+• Advantage: Higher starch content = perfect mantecatura

 Method A: Pre-Mantecatura Cream (Recommended)